 • goods that cost less than $0.60;

-• items sold in a vending machine;
+• items from a vending machine;

 • frozen foods;